jonasek369/weird-analog-clock/README.md

 # weird-analog-clock
-Analog clock made in python that i saw in mean and decided to recreate for fun
+Analog clock made in python that I saw in a meme and decided to recreate for fun